 I want to register my dog as a McNab.
 What do I need to do?

-Mars Veterinary is not involved in the registering of dogs but simply the provision of information regarding a dog’s breed ancestry, physical traits, and certain deiase0causing genetic mutations.
-Please reach out to the following email if you would like information on registering your dog:
+Mars Veterinary is not involved in the registering of dogs but simply the provision of information regarding a dog’s breed ancestry, physical traits, and certain genetic mutations.

 How far back in a dog’s ancestry does the Wisdom Health test?